Panasonic FZ300 versus Canon G7 X Mark II

 Both the FZ300 and the G7X Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The FZ300 replaced the earlier Panasonic FZ200, while the G7X Mark II followed on from the Canon G7 X.

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Panasonic FZ300 or the Canon G7 X Mark II – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.